Crisis mounts around Italy's Berlusconi

-It offered no details, and government sources said technical experts would be working to draw up the amendment on Thursday.

-The measures will include tax breaks for infrastructure companies, a reduction in red tape for business and steps to promote apprenticeships to reduce youth unemployment, the sources said.
-There was still no agreement on more contentious issues such as labour market reform or a wealth tax.
+ROME Prime Minister Silvio Berlusconi called an emergency cabinet meeting on Wednesday to accelerate budget reforms, in an attempt to calm market turmoil that threatens to tip Italy's economy into full-blown crisis.

-Berlusconi held four hours of meetings with senior officials and ministers in the morning ahead of the cabinet meeting.
+Berlusconi is under growing pressure to step down and hand power to an emergency government of national unity.
+He held four hours of meetings with senior officials and ministers in the morning ahead of the cabinet meeting at 7:00 p.m.
+BT.

+The cabinet will consider various legislative options to fast-track reforms, including a decree and amendments to budget legislation already in the Senate, Infrastructure Minister Altero Matteoli told Reuters.

+Berlusconi wants something concrete to show when he goes to the G20 meeting of economic powers in France on Thursday.
+Italian bonds have been targeted on financial markets as the euro zone financial crisis spreads out from Greece.

 Yields on 10-year Italian BTP bonds fell slightly on Wednesday from the highs reached on Tuesday but were still at more than 6.2 percent, even with support from the European Central Bank's bond-buying operation.